-Trust the Facts, Not Gut Feelings: Lab Testing for Cannabinoid Levels is Now Available
+Trust the Facts, Not Gut Feelings: Lab Testing for Cannabinoid Levels

 Growers often have a pretty good idea of the THC and CBD levels their plants will produce, but only a lab test can tell them the exact cannabinoid levels their cannabis contains.